-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
+Once you select the Start Workflow option, the Informatica PowerCenter Workflow monitor opened to monitor the workflow.

 Let us open the SQL Server Management Studio to check whether we successfully Normalized the data or not.
 First, look at the Normalized products table: